 White-label vs. Co-branding

 A product or service can be either white-labeled or co-branded, but not both.
 Co-branding (as I’m sure you have guessed by the name) is when the original supplier’s brand is added to the product as well as the branding of the re-seller.
-The method effectively leverages the brand power of the better known brand.
-This is very different compared to white-label, in which only one brand is featured on the end product or service.
+The method effectively leverages the brand power of the

 White-label vs. Outsourcing